Coffee with Kadhal: Plot

-The family knows about Neetu and Saravanan asks them to find another girl to save the family reputation and also to avoid Diya.
-Vignesh and Vichu are wedding planners, who make arrangements and also finds a bride for Saravanan, who turns out to be Sarah.
+The family gets to know about Neetu, so Saravanan asks them to find another girl in order to avoid Diya.
+The wedding planners find a bride for Saravanan, who turns out to be Sarah.
 Ravi tries many ways to stop the wedding, but everything goes in vain.
-Radhika grows suspicious about Ravi's behaviour.
+Radhika grows suspicious about Ravi's behavior.
 On the engagement day, Kathir proposes Abi and she takes it as a joke.
-Kathir promises to get her fall her in love with him within 30 days.
+Kathir promises to get her to fall in love with him within 30 days.
+He makes some changes in the wedding card without anyone's knowledge.
 Varshini notices Saravanan and Diya and confronts him to which he says Kathir must be happy and promises to get Diya's heart changed within 30 days.
-Ravi also vows to stop Saravanan and Sarah's marriage within 30 days. all these are heard by the wedding planners and they are shocked.
-Kathir tries to woo Abi in every possible way but she seems uninterested.
-He makes some changes in the wedding card without anyone's knowledge.
+Ravi also vows to stop Saravanan and Sarah's marriage within 30 days.

-Meanwhile, Saravanan plans for a surprise on Diya's birthday with her favourite Panipuri and gives credit to Kathir.
+Meanwhile, Saravanan plans for a surprise on Diya's birthday with her favorite Panipuri and gives credit to Kathir.
 All the family members have a photo shoot and Ravi provokes Sarah's grandmother resulting in breaking Saravanan's marriage.
 Saravanan wants the family to move on with Kathir's marriage.
 Kathir tells Varshini about him being in love with Abi.
-Kathir kidnaps Arvind the next day, and leaves him in some pub where girls misbehave with him, but Abi finds out about Kathir's involvement in this and also asks him why he hadn't cancelled his marriage yet if he loves her truly.
-She also confronts he always had her as a second plan and never truly loved her and breaks their friendship.
+Kathir kidnaps Arvind and leaves him in a pub where girls misbehave with him, but Abi finds out about Kathir's involvement in this.
+She confronts Kathir for not having canceled his marriage if he loves her truly.
+She also says he always had her as a second plan and never truly loved her and breaks their friendship.
 Saravanan gets visa to Australia and gets informed by Sarah that Ravi leaked photos of him and Neetu to stop the marriage.
 Furious, Saravanan chases Ravi and gets to know about Kathir's love and proposes Diya at her home unaware of Kathir's breakup.